Thapar Institute Of Engineering And Technology, Patiala- Convocation-2024 - www.lokmattimes.com

 Thapar Institute Of Engineering And Technology, Patiala- Convocation-2024

-PNN Patiala (Punjab) [India], November 7: The Thapar Institute of Engineering & Technology (TIET) in Patiala wrapped up its ...
+Patiala (Punjab) [India], November 7: The Thapar Institute of Engineering & Technology (TIET) in Patiala wrapped up its Convocation-2024, ...

 Patiala (Punjab) [India], November 7: The Thapar Institute of Engineering & Technology (TIET) in Patiala wrapped up its Convocation-2024, which took place from November 4 to November 6.
 This significant occasion celebrated the academic success and exceptional accomplishments of students.